 The ONS Welsh Standards give an option for Welsh business respondents to request a Welsh language version of the questionnaire.
-This option is clearly shown and written in Welsh on the front page of the Annual Purchases Survey questionnaire.
-For example, there were eight Welsh forms requested in 2017.
+This option is clearly shown and written in Welsh on the front page of the Annual Purchases Survey (APS) questionnaire.

 4.3 Euro respondents

 Respondents who prefer to provide their purchases values in the Euro currency are provided with a Euro questionnaire upon request.

 These responses are converted to pounds sterling (£) using the universal currency converter.

 Up to two reminder letters are sent to businesses who have not returned a completed questionnaire by the end of April.
 One is sent at the beginning of May, the second in June.

 All non-responders with employment of 1,000 or more are sent a Chief Executive Letter (CEL), and a duplicate questionnaire in August if they have still not returned.
 The CEL is a stronger reminder to inform the chief executive or managing director that the business has not responded and is a reminder of the legal requirement to respond.
 The CEL further outlines the non-compliance penalties prior to any enforcement procedures.

 During the data collection period, the APS response rates for returned questionnaires are monitored regularly.
 A manual exercise is undertaken during the data collection cycle to identify industries with low response rates.